£14,610 - £16,550 Price range

 If you like the rugged looks of the Panda 4×4 and enjoy the increased comfort of the chunkier tyres but don’t need the extra weight and price premium of the four-wheel drive system, then for £1,500 less the Panda Trekker gets the same reinforced bumpers and increased ride-height but is only front-wheel drive.
 For that reason it’s also more economical.

-The Fiat Panda is a very versatile supermini that is practical, has decent amounts of passenger space and has the added benefit of four-wheel-drive traction.
+The Fiat Panda is a versatile supermini that is practical, has decent amounts of passenger space and the added benefit of four-wheel-drive traction.
 The Dacia Duster is cheaper to buy, but it can’t match the Panda in both running costs and standard equipment.
-The Suzuki SX4 matches the Panda on kit, but is more expensive.
-The Jimny on the other hand is the closest you can get to the original 1983 Panda 4×4 – cheap and cheerful.
+The Suzuki SX4 matches the Panda on kit but is more expensive.
+The Jimny, on the other hand, is the closest you can get to the original 1983 Panda 4×4 – cheap and cheerful.